visualizenews/corona/index.markdown

   object: timeline
   explanation: Each column represents an indicator.
 The bars represent the cumulative
     value at a specific day (with the _New Cases_ column showing daily value).
-The width of each bars shows the number of people affected.
+The width of each bar shows the number of people affected.
 Hover on the bars to see the details for each day.
   centered_title: true
 - template: text-blocks